The Legend of Cú Chulainn

 Illustration: from The Boy’s Cuchulain by Eleanor Hull (https://en.wikipedia.org/wiki/Eleanor_Hull)

-Culann was devastated at the loss of his beloved wolfhound and Setanta, feeling guilty for killing the ferocious dog, offered to rear him a replacement.
+Culann felt devastated at the loss of his beloved wolfhound.
+Feeling guilty for killing the ferocious dog, Setanta offered to rear him a replacement.
 Until the replacement guard dog was ready, Setanta would guard Culann’s grounds himself and this is how the name Cú Chulainn (Hound of Culann) was born.

 The legends of Cú Chulainn are still told to this day.
-As a mythological hero, the stories of his strength and power have lived on, re-told throughout the years in many ways.
+As a mythological hero, the stories of his strength and power have lived on, re-told throughout the years.

 The story of Cú Chulainn Jigsaw